couchbaselabs/couchbase-lite-ios-api-playground/README.md

 This Swift Playground demonostrates the new Query interface in Couchbase Lite 2.0.
+This supports Developer Preview Build DB021.

 ## Platform
 - iOS (Swift)
-- Xcode 8.3+
+- Xcode 8.3.3+
 - Swift 3.1+

 ## Installation